Kamal-Abdullayev/news-handler/README.md

 ### Project Requirements:
 - Java 17
 - Spring Boot 2
-- No usage of hibaranet
+- No usage of hibernate

 ### Some explanations: